What to Wear to a Concert: Outfit Ideas & Tips

 Customize, don’t overcomplicate.
 DIY doesn’t mean sewing from scratch.
 Simple tweaks like cutting, tying, or accessorizing can go a long way.

-Want to see exactly how I created mine?
-Check out my posts here:
+Want to see exactly how I created my outfits step by step?

 Shop Second-Hand & Stay Sustainable